-Create text analytics models in Azure Machine Learning Studio
+Create a sentiment analysis model in Azure Machine Learning Studio

 In a text analytics experiment, you would typically: